Br0therDan/mysingle-pack/docs/core/AUDIT_LOGGING_USAGE_GUIDE.md

 ## Overview

-MySingle provides automated audit logging for all HTTP requests through the `AuditLoggingMiddleware`.
-This captures essential metadata for:
+Automated audit logging for all HTTP requests with MongoDB storage and distributed tracing support.

+**For common patterns and automatic setup, see:** [Core README - Observability Stack](../../src/mysingle/core/README.md#3-audit-logging)

 | Purpose           | Data Captured                            |
 | ----------------- | ---------------------------------------- |